Please ensure Javascript is enabled for purposes of website accessibility

 Procedure

-Whether a complaint relates to an organisation that we work with or directly about the Foundation, where possible complainants are encouraged to correspond in writing (although this is not essential) to Lloyds Bank Foundation at Society Building, 8 All Saints Street, London, N1 9RL or by e-mail at enquiries@lloydsbankfoundation.org.uk
+Whether a complaint relates to an organisation that we work with or directly about the Foundation, where possible, complainants are encouraged to correspond in writing by e-mail at enquiries@lloydsbankfoundation.org.uk

 Stage One

-In most cases you will receive a definitive reply within four weeks.
-If this is not possible because for example, an investigation has not been fully completed, a progress update will be sent with an indication of when a full reply will be given.
+In most cases, you will receive a definitive reply within four weeks.
+If this is not possible because, for example, an investigation has not been fully completed, a progress update will be sent to indicate when a full reply will be given.

 Stage Two